raspberrypilearning/turtle-tracker/en/step_4.md

 --- /task ---

 --- task ---
-When you have finished entering the data, you can hide the lists from the stage.
-Uncheck the box next to the lists in the `Variables`{:class="block3variables"} blocks menu:
+When you have finished entering the data, you can hide the lists from the Stage.
+Uncheck the box next to the lists in the `Variables`{:class="block3variables"} blocks menu.

 ![screenshot of unchecked lists](images/turtle-2-uncheck-lists.png)